 FDR Service Road between 95th and 96th Streets

-Subtitle Community Recreation and Education on the Water, this nonprofit shines a light on the East River through a host of educational programs, from boat building to harbor literacy and awareness.
+Subtitled Community Recreation and Education on the Water, this nonprofit shines a light on the East River through a host of educational programs.
 There are also weekly rowing sessions throughout the summer and early fall so you can learn rowing basics.
-Children ages 5-10 can also participate in the org's catch-and-release fishing program.
 Check the website for a complete list of events and programs.

 If you happen to have your own canoe or kayak and prefer to go it alone, there are several public launch sites throughout the city.
 Info about launch applications, permit requirements, a map of public launch sites and additional rules, regulations and guidelines are all available on the NYC Parks Department website.
 If you're going to do it yourself, you'll also want to read the NYC Boating "Rules of the Road" and Clean Boating Guidelines.